From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.” November 30, 2025

 “That’s a mighty long time to go without someone buying you dinner.”

-“I get you,” Darwin says not happy about Anna’s innuendo.
-“I guess I’m just not ready.
+Darwin understands Anna’s innuendo even though he’s not happy about it.
+“I get you.
+I guess I’m just not ready.
 Anyway, I didn’t say anything to Ilene, when she wants me to know, she’ll tell me.”
-Darwin takes a sip of coffee and stares at the cup once he sets it back on table.
-“It’s actually a good thing,” he restarts, “kind of like getting a divorce, now I don’t have to feel obligated to make sure she’s okay and can focus on Issac.”
+Darwin takes a sip of coffee and stares at the cup once he sets it back on the saucer.
+“It’s actually a good thing,” he restarts.
+“It’s kind of like getting a divorce, now I don’t have to feel obligated to make sure she’s okay and can focus on Issac.”

-“That’s very mature and a healthy way for you to process.”
+“That’s a very mature and healthy way for you to process.”

 “Did the two of you reach some kind of understanding?”